Message Transmission over Classical Quantum Channels with a Jammer with Side Information: Correlation as Resource, Common Randomness Generation: Main Results and Proofs

+However, when the jammer has side information about the channel input, the positivity conditions of \cite{Cs/Na} cannot be applied since there is no Ahlswede Dichotomy (cf. \cite{Bo/Ca/Ca}).
+For classical AVCs with an informed jammer, we need to find another positivity condition.

+In \cite{KW62}, Kiefer and Wolfowitz delivered another condition for the positivity of a classical AVC (under the maximal error criterion).
+This is when we can conclude the classical channel outputs into two disjunct convex compact sets in the real vector space.
+When this condition is fulfilled, then there exists a hyperplane separating the classical channel outputs into two parts in their real vector space.
+The authors of \cite{KW62} showed that if there exists such a hyperplane, one can construct a classical binary point to point channel with positive capacity.

 One of the main difficulties is that we can not apply the classical results of Kiefer and Wolfowitz for correlations directly on the set of quantum states since they do not form a real vector space.
-Thus we have to find a new approach to show a quantum version of the classical results of \cite{KW62} by Lemma \ref{lemmaKW} below.
-Furthermore we showed that the the correlation assisted capacity an AVCQC for any correlated source $(V', V)$ of satisfies this positivity condition by Lemma \ref{theorema} below (cf. also Remark \ref{awcplalaf} for an alternative proof).
-The last step is creating a sufficient amount common randomness using a negligible amount of bits similar to the technique in \cite{Bj/Bo/Ja/No} and \cite{Bo/Ca/De2}.
-In our previous work \cite{Bo/Ca/Ca} we delivered the random assisted capacity when the jammer has side information about the channel input.
-For this proof only a negligible amount of randomness was needed.
-This together with our last step demonstrate the equality of correlation assisted capacity and random assisted capacity for AVCQCs.
-We show the last step in Theorem \ref{lvvwatcv} below.
-For our proof it is essential that the the randomness is uniformly distributed.
+Thus we have to find a new approach to show a quantum version of the classical positivity condition.

+Our idea is concluded in the following two approaches: \begin{itemize} \item At first we show that if the the channel users share a source $(V', V)$ such that $I(V', V)>0$, then there exists a hyperplane separating the quantum outputs into two parts. \item Similar to the classical proposal of \cite{KW62}, we will show that when this condition is satisfied, then the correlation assisted capacity of an AVCQC is positive, when this AVCQC has positive randomness assisted capacity. \end{itemize}